Call Mon-Sun:

 Do Your Symptoms Require Zoloft?

-successful zoloft withdrawal
+zoloft holistic withdrawal

 Alternative to Meds has been mitigating antidepressant withdrawal within a retreat-style licensed facility for about 2 decades now.
 Many of our professional, licensed staff are survivors of medication debacles.
 Over this time we have collected outcome studies and published evidence validating that over 77% of our clients are able to come off of antidepressants using ATMC methods AND fare better symptomatically for the long term after sertraline withdrawal was correctly done.